Workshop

 Not before or after shifts

-Permit holders arranging entry to hold discussions must, therefore, restrict themselves to lunch or other breaks during the working day, and cannot exercise a right of entry to the employer’s premises for discussions with employees before or after shifts take place.
+Permit holders arranging entry to hold discussions must, therefore, restrict themselves to lunch or other breaks during the working day.
+They cannot exercise a right of entry to the employer’s premises for discussions with employees before or after shifts take place.

 Not without giving proper details of a suspected infringement

-Another recent Federal Court case between Qantas and the Australian Licensed Aircraft Engineers Association concerned an entry to Qantas premises by a union permit holder to investigate a suspected breach of an enterprise agreement (a “leave burn” program based on Qantas‘ estimate of surplus staffing – the union disputed the overstaffing, and alleged a breach of consultation requirements relating to the leave burn program).
+Another recent Federal Court case between Qantas and the Australian Licensed Aircraft Engineers Association concerned an entry to Qantas premises by a union permit holder.
+The permit holder was investigating a suspected breach of an enterprise agreement (a “leave burn” program based on Qantas‘ estimate of surplus staffing – the union disputed the overstaffing, and alleged a breach of consultation requirements relating to the leave burn program).

 Employer obligations